Barnes Wallis: Aircraft and geodetic construction

-By the time he came to design the R100, the airship for which he is best known, in 1930 he had developed his revolutionary geodetic construction (also known as geodesic), which he applied to the gasbag framing.
+By 1925, when he started to design the R100, the airship for which he is best known, he had developed his revolutionary geodetic construction (also known as geodesic), which he applied to the gasbag framing.
 He also pioneered, along with John Edwin Temple, the use of light alloy and production engineering in the structural design of the R100.
 Nevil Shute Norway, later to become a writer under the name of Nevil Shute, was the chief calculator for the project, responsible for calculating the stresses on the frame.

-Despite a better-than-expected performance and a successful return flight to Canada in 1930, the R100 was broken up following the crash near Beauvais in northern France of its "sister" ship, the R101 (which was designed and built by a team from the Government's Air Ministry).
-The later destruction of the Hindenburg led to the abandonment of airships as a mode of mass transport.
+Despite a better-than-expected performance and a successful return flight to Canada in 1930, the R100 was broken up following the crash in northern France of its sister ship, the R101 (which was designed and built by a team from the Air Ministry).
+The 1937 destruction of the German Hindenburg led to the abandonment of airships as a mode of mass transport.